 As there is no permanent Rose Tattoo line up at the moment, until Demarco gets out of jail , I have assembled the finest bunch of rogues, worthy to wear the colours, to accompany me into the fray.

 Dai Pritchard on slide off course, in my eyes he has no equal.

 Second guitar is Bob Spencer, a monster of a player, one of the greatest players I have ever seen and has been a close friend, brother and ally for the past forty years.

 Mark Evans on bass, his pedigree is enshrined in Aussie rock history.

 You the loyal supporters and you the newly found friends deserve nothing but the best and that’s just what you will get.
 The Tatts are backed all the way by Golden Robot Records with the release of Live in Brunswick in 2017 followed by a remastered version of Blood brothers in 2018 and a new box set called Scarred for live featuring some iconic concerts from 1980 to 1982.
-Golden Robot Records is re-releasing the highest selling Tatts album of all time, aka Angry Anderson’s first solo album - a remastered version of Beats of a Single Drum - in late 2019.
-We’re also involved in several other Rose Tattoo projects coming your way in 2020, keeping the flag raised high and the legacy proudly continuing.
+Golden Robot Records re-released the highest selling Tatts album of all time, aka Angry Anderson’s first solo album - a remastered version of Beats of a Single Drum - in late 2019.
+We’re also planning to be involved in several other Rose Tattoo projects coming your way in 2020, keeping the flag raised high and the legacy proudly continuing.